sonic-net/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 # Objective
 The objective of this guide is to outline and facilitate the process of using the testbed.yaml and TestbedProcessing.py files.
-At the end of this guide, you should be able to setup the sonic-mgmt testbed and run the the testcases.
+At the end of this guide, you should be able to setup the sonic-mgmt testbed and run the testcases.

 Information for basic set up can be referenced at [Sonic-Mgmt Testbed Setup](https://github.com/Azure/sonic-mgmt/blob/master/ansible/doc/README.testbed.Setup.md).